-All of the work set will be uploaded to the school website and Class Dojo each week, alongside a timetable.
-The timetable is a guide to help keep you focused and prepared for a school day, ready for when we return to the classroom.
+In the same way as last term, all of the work set will be uploaded to the school website and Class Dojo each week, alongside a timetable.
+The timetable is a guide to help keep you focused and prepared for a school day, and it has changed so please do take a look.
 We do understand that there will be challenges to do with sharing devices at home, so feel free to re-order your day allowing for the necessary amount of time for each subject.

 All subjects will be a mix of online and written tasks.
 For any written tasks, the children could use their homework books or another notebook, to keep all of their work organised in one place.
 Please scan or photograph any written work and send it to your teachers by Friday.